rcls/sytyaful/README.md

 with a grain of salt.

 The algorithm is typable in PCF.
 So in theory you can write the code in just about any language.
-E.g., η-expanding everything, it maps onto good 'ole Pascal just fine.
+E.g., η-expanding everything, it maps onto good ol' Pascal just fine.
 But to have run-times within the age of the universe, you need more
 sharing: use some laziness and pull things outside of λ-abstractions appropriately.